flancian/garden/agora slides 2023.md

 What else would need to be added?

 1. Maybe a mention of the Agora chapter in the [[personal knowledge graphs]] book.
+2. A mention of upcoming work:
+  - ActivityPub integration.
+  - SQLite/more stateful Agora.
+  - Oauth/other repository providers incoming.